pletzer/python-oop-novice/index.md

 ---

-Object-oriented programming is a popular technique for structuring software, particularly in larger software projects being developed by larger groups of people.
+Object-oriented programming is a popular technique for structuring software, particularly in larger software projects being developed by groups of people.
 In this lesson we will use the tools for object-oriented programming provided by the Python programming language to learn how it can be used to write modular, reusable components for research software.